 Efficient mixing of gases and liquids is a critical step in many chemical and biological process technologies.

-This white paper explores five tips for dispersing powders into liquid more efficiently.
+Uniformly dispersing powders into a liquid batch in a practical amount of time is a common problem for F&B manufacturers.
+This white paper explores five tips for dispersing powders more efficiently.

 The Schenck AccuRate PureFeed® AP-300 feeder was designed specifically for sanitary processes that include the following customer driven features: quick and easy disassembly, a dual arm agitation system for maximizing material handling versatility, and an FDA compliant EPDM feed hopper that is disposable and recyclable.
 That means simpler, shorter cleaning cycles and virtually, no chance of cross contamination when moving from one material to another.
 The PureFeed® AP-300 is available in volumetric and gravimetric configurations with feed rates from 0.5 to approximately 150 Kg / hour.